 Albuca is an arresting bulbous flower that is native to northern Africa and the Arabian Peninsula.
-The plant is a perennial but in many North American zones it should be treated as an annual or dug up and overwintered indoors.
-Caring for Albuca isn't difficult provided the plant is in the correct site where soil drains well, is moderately fertile and average moisture is available.
+The plant is a perennial but in many North American zones, it should be treated as an annual or dug up and overwintered indoors.
+Caring for Albuca isn't difficult provided the plant is in the correct site where the soil drains well, is moderately fertile and average moisture is available.
 The biggest problems when growing Albucas are rotten bulbs from excess wet and frost damage.

 There are many forms of Albuca.
-These flowering plants all have similar flowers but can grow extremely varied forms of foliage dependent upon variety.
+These flowering plants all have similar flowers but can grow extremely varied forms of foliage dependent upon the variety.
 It is also known as Soldier in the Box and Slime Lily.
 The latter is due to the slimy sap the plant exudes when broken or damaged.
 Despite the rather disgusting name, Albuca leaves and blooms are covered in downy hairs that emit a pleasant scent when touched and the flowers are simple and elegant.

 Albuca was first collected in the 1800s and today there are 150 recognized species.
-Not all of these are in cultivation, but the varieties that are make especially appealing and unique plants for the summer garden.
+Not all of these are in cultivation, but the varieties that are made especially appealing and unique plants for the summer garden.
 Most specimens have white, green or yellow drooping or erect flowers with three petals.

 In their native South America, Albuca blooms in late winter to early spring.
 In North America, these should be planted for spring to summer bloom times.
 Growing Albuca usually starts with seeds or bulbs.
 Seeds can take 3 years to produce flowers.